panubo/docker-mongodb-toolbox/README.md

 - `DATABASE_USER` = Administrative user
 - `DATABASE_PASS` = Password of administrative user.

-Some subcommands require additional environment parameters.
+Some subcommands require additional environment parameters or positional arguments.
 See the documentation for the subcommand for more information.

 ## Status